Billy McKinney Player Props: Yankees vs. Rockies

 - The pitching staff for the Rockies has a collective 7.4 K/9, the worst in MLB.

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.71).
+- The Rockies have a 5.67 team ERA that ranks 29th across all league pitching staffs.

-- The Rockies allow the most home runs in baseball (135 total, 1.5 per game).
+- The Rockies surrender the most home runs in baseball (136 total, 1.5 per game).

-- The lefty's last appearance was on Saturday against the San Francisco Giants, when he tossed six innings, surrendering two earned runs while allowing five hits.
+- The right-hander last appeared on Saturday against the San Francisco Giants, when he tossed 3 2/3 innings, allowing three earned runs while giving up seven hits.

-- The 29-year-old has an ERA of 6.40, with 6.1 strikeouts per nine innings, in 18 games this season.
-Opponents have a .294 batting average against him.
+- In 19 games this season, the 27-year-old has a 6.65 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .294 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.